-Gem, Headline, or Pristine) is especially indicated in late May and early June since it will control both melanose and greasy spot and avoids potential fruit damage from the copper fungicides at that time of year.
-A strobilurin fungicide should not be applied more than once a year for greasy spot control because of the potential for the development of resistance.
+The strobilurin-containing fungicides (Abound, Amistar Top, Gem, Headline, or Pristine) or Enable 2F can be applied at any time to all citrus and provide effective control of the disease on leaves or fruit.
+Use of a strobilurin (Abound, Amistar Top, Gem, Headline, or Pristine) is especially recommended in late May and early June since it controls both melanose and greasy spot and avoids potential fruit damage from the copper fungicides applied at that time of year.
+A strobilurin-containing fungicide should not be applied more than once a year for greasy spot control because of the potential for the development of resistance.
 The addition of petroleum oil increases the efficacy of these products.